Lost Vape have been knocking the ball out of the park recently with their expanding line of vaping hardware.

 The menu system on the DNA75 board is relatively simple and straightforward to navigate and use.

-As you would expect from an Evolv DNA board, the temperature control/limiting performed flawlessly!
+As you would expect from a DNA vape mod, the temperature control/limiting performed flawlessly!

 Lost Vape have also pre-loaded both Therion devices with a good array of wire profiles which include Kanthal, Ni200, SS316, Titanium, SS304, SS316L, SS430 & Ni200 No Preheat, so the devices are pretty much ready to go straight out of the box without having to connect to a PC and Escribe.

 The DNA75 board also supports other wires types through custom TCR (Temperature Coefficient of Resistance) settings which can be configured through online resources such as the Wire Wizard on Steam Engine.